Paul was in prison in Rome when he wrote this epistle. The Bible

 Christ, they have more of: grace and peace.
 Whatever your gifts, whatever your

-calling, whatever your responsibilities, this is what you need to fulfill them
+calling, whatever your responsibilities, this is what you need in order to

-properly: grace and peace.
-Grace is what God gives to you and what God does for
+fulfill them properly: grace and peace.
+Grace is what God gives to you and what

-you freely and abundantly.
-Grace is possible because of Christ and what He did
+God does for you freely and abundantly.
+Grace is possible because of Christ and

-on the cross.
+what He did on the cross.
 You cannot deserve it, and you cannot earn it.
-As a matter of
+As a

 You need grace, and you also need peace.
 Bad things happen to Christian